cryptocrowdclub/Dextro-masternode-docker/README.md

 # fork and credits go to CryptoHawaii Pepe/Meme Coin Docker
 # original github: https://github.com/CryptoHawaii-com/pepecoin-Dockerfiles
-# Modified to work with Lunarium ( Currently Solarium(SLRC) community coin)
+# Modified to work with Dextro ( Currently dextro(SLRC) community coin)

 ### Details:
-Lunarium Master Node - Ideally this is run on 2 CPU(s).
+Dextro Master Node - Ideally this is run on 2 CPU(s).

 What the script does: